 If you run a used car dealership based in Baton Rouge, your keyword lists should include terms like baton rouge car dealership or car dealership baton rouge.
 This will be complementary to your existing geo-targeting efforts which already ensure that even if you use generic terms like used car dealership, your ads will only be displayed to people in and/or around Baton Rouge.

-The importance of localizing Google Ads is only going to increase thanks to the proliferation of smartphones and therefore mobile internet browsing.
-The above is a useful guide that covers all the most important points you need to know to localize your PPC ads.
+The importance of localising Google Ads is only going to increase thanks to the proliferation of smartphones and therefore mobile internet browsing.
+The above is a useful guide that covers all the most important points you need to know to localise your PPC ads.
+If you still need any help to setup and localise your PPC ads then contact our PPC agency in Melbourne.